retest/docs/docs/recheck/usage/filter.md

 ## Syntax

-You may define filters in a file with the `.filter` extension that is located in one of the three locations above.
-Since filters are additive, evaluated top to bottom, each line represents a own filter.
-Thus a file may represent a group of filters that can be combined to one topic.
+You may define filters in a file with the `.filter` extension that is located in one of the two locations above.
+Since filters are additive, evaluated top to bottom, each line represents a separate filter.
+Thus, a file may represent a group of filters that can be combined to one topic (e.g. color differences).

 !!! warning
-    If a filter (i.e. line) does not represent a valid syntax or comment, an error will be logged and the line ignored.
+    If a filter (i.e. line) does not represent a valid syntax or comment, an error will be logged and the line is ignored.

 ### Comments